On the (non) existence of viscosity solutions of multi-time Hamilton-Jacobi equations: The multi--time Hamilton--Jacobi equation

 \begin{co} There exists a Tonelli Hamiltonian $H:\T\times\R\to\R$ such that the multi--time equation \eqref{multi--time HJ} with $G:=-H$ does not admit viscosity solutions, for any Lipschitz initial datum $u_0$. \end{co}

 \begin{proof} According to Theorem \ref{main}, we just need to exhibit a Tonelli Hamiltonian $H$ that does not admit weak KAM solutions of class $C^{1,1}$.
 The example that follows is classical, see for instance \cite[Section 4.14]{Fa}.
-Consider the pendulum equation, corresponding to